Pope Francis Suppresses Ecclesia Dei, Transfers Duties to CDF

 The commission’s role was originally to care for Archbishop Lefebvre’s followers who wished to remain united with the successor of Peter, also serving as the chief Vatican body in overseeing efforts to regularize the SSPX and bringing them back into full communion with Rome.

-The commission also had the task of regularizing canonical situations of religious communities of a traditionalist nature, giving them a canonical form corresponding to their charism.
+The commission also had the task of regularizing canonical situations of religious communities of a traditionalist nature, such as the Priestly Fraternity of St. Peter and the Institute of Christ the King Sovereign Priest, giving them a canonical form corresponding to their charism.

 Added to this, the commission had the responsibility of working with local bishops to facilitate Mass in the Extraordinary Form of the Roman Rite (according to the 1962 Missal) for those faithful who request it, especially after Pope Benedict XVI’s 2007 motu proprio Summorum Pontificum.